-Application letters and cover letters.
-Many people believe that application letters and cover letters are essentially the same.
-For purposes of this handout, though, these kinds of letters are different.
-The letter of application is a sales letter in which you market your skills, abilities, and knowledge.
-A cover letter, on the other hand, is primarily a document of transmittal.
-It identifies an item being sent, the person to whom it is being sent, and the reason for its being sent, and provides a permanent record of the transmittal for both the writer and the reader.
+As mentioned previously, application letters and cover letters are not the same.
+A cover letter identifies an item being sent, the person to whom it is being sent, and the reason for its being sent.
+A cover letter provides a permanent record of the transmittal for both the writer and the reader.

 If you are writing to someone who has a doctorate or medical degree, use the abbreviated form: "Dr." However, for other titles, such as professor, judge, rabbi, etc., write out the full title and capitalize it.
 For example, your salutation in a letter to a judge would be, "Dear Judge Barnard."
 Or, if your correspondence was with a rabbi, you might write, "Dear Rabbi Williams."